-• Formal reasoning & verification methods are increasingly used
+Formal reasoning & verification methods are increasingly used

-- as powerful specification, verification and early debugging methods in the development of industrial SW and HW systems. - as backend engines for many AI applications (e.g., planning, KR) - and backend engines for many NP-hard problems (e.g., criptanalysis, circuit designs,...) - The course will concentrate mainly on - Automated Reasoning (AR) - Model Checking (MC) - A laboratory will be given in which the students will experience - the usage of AR techniques (SAT, FOL TP, SMT) - the usage of MC techniques
+- as powerful specification, verification and early debugging methods in the development of industrial SW and HW systems. - as backend engines for many AI applications (e.g., planning, KR) - and backend engines for many NP-hard problems (e.g., criptanalysis, circuit designs,...) - The course will concentrate mainly on - Automated Reasoning (AR) - Formal verification (FV), with particolar attention to Model Checking (MC) technology - A laboratory will be given in which the students will experience - the usage of AR techniques (SAT, SMT) - the usage of MC techniques (NuXMV)